We take science out of the ivory tower

 About Science to Society

 At our core, we are a collective of scientists united by curiosity and purpose.
 We explore complex societal challenges through a cross-disciplinary lens—connecting insights from technology, psychology, and the social sciences.
-By weaving together knowledge from diverse fields, we uncover the hidden problems that only emerge at the intersections of disciplines.
+By weaving together knowledge from diverse fields, we uncover the hidden problems that only become visible at the intersections of disciplines.

 Our work begins with listening: through interviews with professionals and citizens alike, we identify the frustrations, inefficiencies, and unmet needs that shape people’s daily lives.
 When these issues affect large parts of society, we turn them into action-driven research topics.